By Verity Vincent

 Eczema (also known as atopic dermatitis) commonly presents in young children and may even go dormant for a period of time with relapses in adulthood.
 Eczema may be part of an “atopic” picture, involving other conditions of the immune system such as asthma and hay fever.
 Psoriasis is a skin condition characterised by an overproduction of skin cells that build-up to form thick, scaly patches that are dry and itchy.
 Stress commonly causes exacerbations of this condition.

 Conventional treatment for both of these bothersome conditions often involves steroid creams that come with a number of harmful side effects including suppressing the immune function of the skin and, over time, contributing to the skin becoming thinner.
 Natural topical remedies can provide temporary relief of symptoms, helping to reduce inflammation and soothe itchy, dry skin and can improve skin health and integrity over time.
 There is a plethora of skin creams available for those wanting to “reduce the itch”, which is a challenging field.
 Certainly, voiding parabens, petrochemicals, fragrances and artificial colours is important, especially considering how much is absorbed through the skin (and even more when it’s damaged).
-Contact us for a brand-new skin cream that has got dermatologists very interested.

 However, increasing knowledge links the manifestations in the skin with what is happening in the intestines.
 Gut bacteria produce compounds that can aggravate skin problems, Potential contributing factors may include: